-Recent surveys demonstrate that some business leaders in the UK lack critical management skills essential for businesses to develop in the way they want to.
-While leaders appear competent in technical skills, budgeting and financial management, they can sometimes fall short in planning, communication, performance management and people management.
+Recent surveys have shown that some business leaders in the UK are lacking key management skills essential for businesses to develop in the way they want to.
+Whilst leaders appear competent in technical skills, budgeting and financial management, they can sometimes fall short in planning, communication, performance management and people management.

 In my experience, there is a business scenario in which employees strong in technical skills are sometimes promoted into roles that require people skills – the two do not necessarily go hand-in-hand.
 Investment targeted at the areas which are lacking in existing managers and planning training and recruitment of future leaders is the key to ensuring the ongoing success of businesses.
-Training in delegation and being encouraged to show initiative are two essential areas for those looking for future promotion into a leadership role.
+Training in delegation and being encouraged to show initiative are two of the areas that are essential for those looking for a future promotion into a leadership role.

-Styles may differ between each team member, and a good leader will show genuine interest in feedback.
+Communication style may differ with each team member and a good leader will show genuine interest in feedback.
 One action that I would recommend is adopting an open door policy.
-As a newly-fledged better leader, it takes time to build the necessary trust and knowledge about the skills, motivation and personalities with the team and is available to them is a good start.
+As a new leader, it takes time to build the necessary trust and knowledge about the skills, motivation and personalities with the team and is available to them is a good start.

 A good leader encourages creativity and openness and displays a passion for what they do.
 Team members should be challenged to avoid demotivation and boredom and be praised with positive feedback when they do a good job.

-Rather than telling the team what to do, honest feedback can get better results (or team members will never know what they need to improve upon!)
+A collaborative approach rather just telling the team what to do can get better results as can giving honest feedback (or team members will never know what they need to improve upon!).
 A strong leader will also request feedback from the team on themselves for the same reason.

-Delegating is an integral part of the job of leading a team.
-If a leader cannot delegate, they cannot possibly get everything done.
+Delegating is an important part of the job of leading a team.
+If a leader cannot delegate they cannot possibly get everything done.
 The leader should identify and use the skills of each member of the team and delegate accordingly.

-A leader who cannot accept the blame when something goes wrong is not taking on the responsibility of the leadership role and, in my experience, this does occur from time to time.
-Without exception, team members lose respect in this scenario.
-Similarly, a leader who makes promises but doesn’t follow through is another example of bad management.
+A leader who cannot accept the blame when something goes wrong is not taking on the responsibility of the leadership role and, in my experience, this does happen from time to time.
+Team members will lose respect in this scenario.
+Similarly, a leader who makes a promise and doesn’t follow through is another example of bad management.
 A lack of commitment and frequent negativity will not motivate or engage a team either.

-If a leader doesn’t understand what motivates the team and shows no interest in doing so, the bottom line can be affected, and staff can feel disengaged.
+If a leader doesn’t understand what motivates the team and shows no interest in doing so, the bottom line can be affected with staff feeling disengaged.
 Again, receiving feedback can help the leader in this situation.

-To become a better leader, think back to which of your previous bosses were good managers.
-Attributes such as a positive hands-on approach, being a good listener, moving on from mistakes and the ability to make decisions are some of the skills needed by our current and future business leaders.
-If you think about positive role models in leadership roles in your own working life, this can be an excellent way to outline what skills and attributes a good worker needs to become a better leader.
+Attributes such as a hands-on positive approach, being a good listener, moving on from mistakes and the ability to make decisions are some of the skills needed by our current and future leaders within a business.
+If you think about positive roles models in leadership roles in your own working life, this can be an excellent way to outline what skills and attributes a good worker needs to develop into a good leader.